microsoft/CsWinRT/docs/authoring.md

 ### Copying DLLs Target

-1. In the project folder for the component you are authoring, you will need to update an ItemGroup so MSBuild places the proper WinRT Dlls in the output directory.
+1. In the project folder for the component you are authoring, you will need to add a `PropertyGroup` so MSBuild places the proper WinRT Dlls in the output directory.
 This is needed by the targets file we need to add to C++ apps to copy the WinRT Dlls to the native app's output directory.

 This is generally done via a `Directory.Build.targets` file like so:
 ```